wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_javascript_guide.md

 }

 ```
 If you refresh your browser, the text should no longer be visible.
 That is all you need in the css file for this particular exercise.
-Finally, switch to you js file.
+Finally, switch to your js file.
 In you Javascript file, type the following.

 ```
 var text = document.getElementById("text");